 In most cases, a grower should plow under corn debris at the end of the season to help destroy overwintering stages of some pests.
 Tilling, however, will also destroy many beneficial insects.

 Young corn seedlings are vulnerable to bird damage.
 A large flock of crows can quickly devastate a new corn planting.
 There are several methods to reduce bird problems.
 The most common, inexpensive, and easy methods are designed to frighten birds away.
-A method that is sometimes effective in western North Carolina is a bird-scare balloon with shiny, mylar "eyes," or inflatable owls.
+A product that is sometimes effective in western North Carolina is a bird-scare balloon with shiny, mylar "eyes," or inflatable owls.
 These should be suspended about 5 feet above the ground and moved every few days.
 Reflective bird tape that is silver on one side and red on the other can be twisted and suspended about 6 inches above the newly seeded rows.
 A field full of this shiny tape will disorient bird and grower alike.
 Noise making cannons are used by some large producers, but will not make you popular if you have neighbors close by.

-Each sweet-corn plant will produce at least one large ear that should be harvested at prime maturity, when the silks are dry and brown and the ear has enlarged to the point that the husks are tight.
+Each sweet corn plant will produce at least one large ear that should be harvested at prime maturity, when the silks are dry and brown and the ear has enlarged to the point that the husks are tight.
 This stage is usually 17 to 18 days after silking under warm day and night conditions, or 22 to 24 days after silking during cool weather conditions.
 At harvest, kernels should be plump and exude a milky liquid when punctured (except for most supersweets with the sh2 gene where the liquid is clear).
 This stage only lasts 4 to 5 days, so the corn must be checked and harvested frequently.
 Sweet corn is removed from the plant by simultaneously snapping and twisting the ear away from the stalk.

 To retain peak quality, sweet corn should be picked in the early morning and cooled immediately to 32°F preferably, or at least 40°F. The longer the delay between harvest and cooling, the more conversion of sugar to starch and subsequent loss of quality.
 Prompt cooling is critical for standard varieties, but also helps maintain quality in supersweets and sugary-enhanced varieties.
 Hydrocooling involves immersing the corn in cold water, or less commonly, drenching with ice-cold water.
 Crushed ice can be added to the crate or box.
 Corn must be stored close to 32°F, with high relative humidity, and transported with ice in a refrigerated truck.
 Be sure to follow appropriate produce safety handling rules and guidelines, especially as related to hydrocooling.

 Mesh cabbage bags are frequently used to package corn for local sales.
 For marketing to wholesalers and supermarket chains, corn must be properly cooled and packaged.
 For sales to chain stores, corn is usually packaged in wirebound wooden crates or waxed cartons which hold 4 to 6 dozen ears.